 Available material for making test samples varies.
-The number of individuals and number of species delivered will therefore differ.
-Normally each laboratory gets between 90 and 130 individual species in the two samples.
+Normally each laboratory gets between 60 and 130 individual species in the two samples.
 Samples with low diversity will be easier to handle than samples with high diversity, see Appendix tables.
 This should also be kept in mind when the results are evaluated.
 Small samples should be avoided, as only a few misidentifications could result in a low score.